FataHoxha/flow_executor/README.md

 ### Run the Tests
 To run the tests, run the following command:
-1. python manage.py test processor_app
+1. `python manage.py test processor_app`

 ## Implementation Details
 ### Design Decisions
-The following design decisions were made during the implementation of the application:
+The following design decisions were made during the implementation of the application.

 The database models were designed to represent the information extracted from the D0010 file in a structured way.
-From the [reference site](https://www.electralink.co.uk/dtc-catalogue/) mentions that the objects are hierarchical: with a FlowFile containing multiple MPANs, each MPAN containing multiple MeterReaders, and each MeterReader containing multiple Readings.
+From the reference site, [electralink](https://www.electralink.co.uk/dtc-catalogue/), it is mentioned that the objects are hierarchical: with a FlowFile containing multiple MPANs, each MPAN containing multiple MeterReaders, and each MeterReader containing multiple Readings.
 With this in mind, the models were designed to reflect this hierarchy.